 Morris got up, and Spock saw that he was holding a weapon.
 "She loves you.
 She calls your name out when she dreams.
 Do you have any idea what that feels like?"

 "I had a wife, once.
 She preferred another.
 She humiliated me—and put people I cared about in peril—to get him."

 Morris blinked, as if surprised by Spock's honesty.
 "Oh.
 I guess you do get it."
 He began to pace.
 "Do you love my wife?"

 "I never have."
-Spock knew Jim would have caught the hidden message in the way he'd phrased his answer--the realization that Spock had come to, that he'd chosen the wrong woman and left the right one behind.
+Spock knew Jim would have caught the hidden message in the way he had phrased his answer—the realization that Spock had come to, that he had chosen the wrong woman and left the right one behind.

 "That's why she chose me, I think.
 She knew you didn't love her."
 Morris sat down on the bed.
 "Do you think I like what I do?"

 "I do not know if you enjoy hurting her or not."